Everything important has been said before. ~Alfred North Whitehead

 Many a time I have been half in love with easeful Death. ~John Keats, "Ode to a Nightingale"

-Rest and be kind. ~Jack Kerouac, The Golden Eternity
+Rest and be kind. ~Jack Kerouac, The Scripture of the Golden Eternity

 Thinking/Is just like not thinking/So I don't have to think/any more ~Jack Kerouac